Skip to main content

 Cancellation of cautions

-A cautioner may apply to withdraw a caution, in accordance with Rule 102, by lodging an application using LR form 50 (Precedent 5.B) in the link below:
+A cautioner may apply to withdraw a caution, in accordance with Rule 102, by lodging an application using LR form 50 (Precedent 5.B).

 An application to discharge a caution, in the absence of the cautioner's consent, should be made in writing signed by the registered owner or his solicitor and should set out the grounds of the application and all relevant facts (Rule 99).
 No form is prescribed, and it is sufficient for the application to be contained in a letter.